Course Coordinator:Kara Lilly (klilly@usc.edu.au) School:School of Health - Public Health

 High Distinction (HD), Distinction (DN), Credit (CR), Pass (PS), Fail (FL). |

-Early feedback will be provided via three (3) online formative quizzes in the first three weeks and case study example activities across the semester to consolidate your understanding of course concepts and skills required for assessment.
+Early feedback will be provided within the first two weeks and within applied activities across the semester to consolidate understanding of course concepts and skills required for assessment.

 Delivery mode | Task No. | Assessment Product | Individual or Group | Weighting % | What is the duration / length? | When should I submit? | Where should I submit it? |